Benzodiazepines: Best Practices in Primary Care

 - Some of these best practices may be applicable to those who have been intentionally seeking out unregulated BZRAs over time and have developed dependence; however, the guidance in this document is grounded in evidence pertaining to prescribed BZRAs, which may limit direct applicability.

-Updated guidance from the BCCSU on the care of individuals who have developed, or are at risk of developing, benzodiazepine withdrawal due to the adulteration of the unregulated opioid supply with benzodiazepines is forthcoming
+- Please see Clinical Bulletin: Benzodiazepine-adulterated Opioids for information relevant to individuals who have developed, or are at risk of developing, benzodiazepine withdrawal following the cessation of unregulated opioid use due to the adulteration of the unregulated opioid supply with benzodiazepines.